Foehammer82/Grug-Discord-Bot/README.md

 - [ ] rules lookup
     - users must upload their own rulebooks and content as that is typically closed source
     - some tools will be provided out of the box, such as AoN for Pathfinder, and
-    - onlines resources that are open for use:
+    - online resources that are open for use:
         - https://media.wizards.com/2018/dnd/downloads/DnD_BasicRules_2018.pdf
         - AoN for Pathfinder
 - [x] dice roller